Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 ### Title/Abstracts from the Semantic Scholar Corpus

 This dataset contains title/abstract pairs from the Semantic Scholar Corpus [  https://api.semanticscholar.org/corpus/ ].
 I attempted to filter out any papers in the biomedical domain, since title/abstract datasets for the biomedical domain already exists.
-Though many papers from that domain are still in the dataset, itcontains papers from a variety of fields.
+Though many papers from that domain are still in the dataset, it contains papers from a variety of fields.

 The dataset contains 5.8 million datapoints.
 The dataset is availible in two forms.